From the Cook

 Tips & Tricks (5)

-- Emulsify Your Vinaigrette for Better Coating 🥄Whisk the honey and apple cider vinegar together until the honey fully dissolves, then slowly drizzle in oil while whisking to create an emulsified dressing that clings better to vegetables.
+- Emulsify Your Dressing 🥣Whisk the honey and apple cider vinegar together first, then slowly drizzle in a touch of neutral oil while whisking to create a silky dressing that coats the vegetables evenly instead of pooling at the bottom.

 Recipe Facts